Skip to Content

 If you’re interested in staying at San Vito lo Capo, feel free to check out the best budget, mid-range and luxurious options below.

-• Budget – Baglio del Mulino a Vento: if you’re looking for the most highly-renowned budget stay in San Vito lo Capo, then Baglio del Mulino a Vento has you covered.
+If you’re looking for the most highly-rated budget stay in San Vito lo Capo, then you’ll want to stay at Baglio del Mulino a Vento.

-• Luxury – B&B Le Biciclette: this B&B is a fantastic option.
-Guests rave about the breakfast, whilst its location near the beach and modern decor are all great features to enjoy during a stay at B&B Le Biciclette.
+B&B Le Biciclette is an excellent option.
+Guests rave about the breakfast, whilst its location near the beach and modern decor are all great features to enjoy during a stay here.

 Facilities and Amenities